nickvpn/topo-map-terrain-classifier/README.md

 ## Example Output

-Here is an example of the terrain classification:
+Here is an example of the terrain classification utilizing a linear kernel:
 ![Classified Terrain Map](images/usasvmlinear.png)

 ## Prerequisites